GreysonElkins/exquisite-corpse/README.md

 # Exquisite Corpse

  Exquisite Corpse is a collaborative creative writing game.
-Participants take turns writing a story, and pass their last sentence as a a prompt to the nex contributor.
+Participants take turns writing a story, and pass their last sentence as a a prompt to the next contributor.
 The result is a fun and unpredictable collection of ideas and writing styles that form very unique bodies of text.

  Users of Exquisite Corpse are able to:
  * Read published (completed) stories.